jmtsuji/bioinformatics-m1/README.md

 So far, I have been happy with my M1 Mac.
 Most software I need can be run with appropriate workarounds.
 I still do my major bioinformatics tasks on a Linux server, and minor bioinformatics tasks seem to run okay.
 The most annoying workaround currently is the need to use a virtual machine to run Inkscape.

 ## Final remarks
 For now, I have only written brief notes about my experiences.
-If you are interested in learning more about the workarounds I mentioned above, please open a GitHub Issue in this repo and let me know.
+If you are interested in learning more about the workarounds I mentioned above, or if you have found other (and simpler) ways to do bioinformatics that what I have mentioned, please open a GitHub Issue in this repo and let me know.
 Thanks!